Korean, Edit

 ○ Examples: Hepatitis C virus, SARS, Coronaviruses, poliovirus, coxsackievirus, NDV

-⑥ (-) negative-sense ssRNA virus : (+) is sense, (-) is antisense for RNA synthesis
+⑥ (-) negative-sense ssRNA virus: (+) is sense, (-) is antisense for RNA synthesis

-○ Examples: Influenza virus, Ebola virus
+○ Examples: Influenza virus, Ebola virus, MV, NDV, VSV

 Memory tip: Influenza… Unfluenza…

-⑦ Retroviruses : Contain reverse transcriptase (RT), a type of (+) positive-sense ssRNA virus
+⑦ Retroviruses: Contain reverse transcriptase (RT), a type of (+) positive-sense ssRNA virus

-○ Reverse transcriptase virus : Contains reverse transcriptase (RT) enzyme
+○ Reverse transcriptase virus: Contains reverse transcriptase (RT) enzyme

 HIV virus